 Everything in One Place

-Let’s start with my favorite feature: the retirement planner allows users to link multiple retirement accounts to see everything in one place!
-I have had a few careers with retirement plans, and right now they are all still sitting separately.
+One of the best features is that the retirement planner allows users to link multiple retirement accounts to see everything in one place!
+I’ve had a few careers with retirement plans.
+This planner has, everything displayed as one cohesive whole makes.
+It makes it much easier to analyze and plan for retirement.
 Having retirement savings in multiple different places can be overwhelming, and it’s easy to lose track of where things are.

-Why this is good for women: Poor maternity leave options, the cost of child care, and low wages may cause some women to leave jobs more frequently than their seemingly more stable male counterparts.
-Although my job changes had to do with changing careers entirely and not for one of the above issues, I was still keenly aware of how I could best arrange flexible working hours to avoid paying thousands of dollars in child care once I had my first child.
+Why this is good for women: poor maternity leave options, the cost of child care, and low wages may cause some women to leave jobs more frequently than their seemingly more stable male counterparts.

 The last thing most people want to do when they are changing jobs is worry about 401k rollovers, and after leaving a job it can feel like your access to that money is more difficult than it should be.
 If leaving your retirement funds where they are makes the most sense for your situation, at least linking them under the same planning tool helps you keep everything in perspective.

-Within the retirement planner I was able to tweak my yearly savings goals until I saw a positive uptick in my potential for success.
-As an added bonus, the Dashboard reflects my progress to my yearly savings goals and lets me know how much more money I need to save this month to reach those goals.
+Within the retirement planner you can tweak your yearly savings goals to boost the potential for success.
+As an added bonus, the Dashboard reflects progress to your yearly savings goals and lets you know how much more money to save this month to reach them.

 Keeping Things Realistic

-I just loved how every change I made adjusted the projections visually.
-Although I am already married, I added a $25,000 wedding in my near future and watched as my savings dipped and then rose again—after a brief recovery period.
-This was a sign to me that I would need to adjust my savings in order to meet this goal and keep my retirement on track.
+I appreciated how every change I made adjusted the projections visually.
+When you add a $25,000 wedding in the near future, you’ll see how your savings will dip, and then rebound.
+This was an indicator to adjust savings in order to meet a goal and keep retirement on track.

-You can also add estimates for dependent support to account for children you have now or may have in the future.
-Even with very conservative estimates of how much children will cost each year, it was clear that something needed to change in order to make children a financially viable option!
+You can also add estimates to account for children you have now or may have in the future.

 Why this is important for women: Bringing a child into the world can be a double whammy for women.
 Due to sheer biology, women’s careers tend to be affected by childbirth and less-than-ideal maternity leave options depending on the country of residence.
 Also, since childcare costs are sky high, two-income families might opt to have one parent stay home.
 Since women are frequently paid less than men, they tend to take time off of work and return after the children are in school.
 This means less money made over the course of their working lives.

-It’s very quick and free to sign up for the Personal Capital Retirement Planner.
-First click here and sign up for Personal Capital.
-After quick sign up click > Planning and next click > Retirement Planner.
+It’s very quick and free to sign up for the Empower Retirement Planner.
+After a quick sign up, link accounts and click > Planning and next click > Retirement Planner.